Download the MAST brochure

 Degree structure

-MAST is a one-year, three-semester program totaling 45 credits (90 ECTS), with an optional fourth semester for a research thesis, extending the program to 120 ECTS.
-Delivered in-person in Lugano, the curriculum includes two immersive retreats in Zurich and Geneva, fostering experiential learning and collaboration.
+MAST is a one-year, three-semester program totaling 45 credits (90 ECTS), with an optional fourth semester for an additional 15 credits (for a total of 60 US credits or 120 ECTS).

 Program at a glance: